algosup/2022-2023-project-2-santa-time-Project-6-group/documents/Technical Specification.md

 #### Schedule

 The project will be developed in 3 phases:
-- Phase 1: The project will be in a MVP state.
-It will be able to predict Santa's location based on the where the user is.
-The project will run locally (Week 2)
+Phase 1: The server will be setup, we should only have to finish the website and put everything in a docker container (week 2)

 - Phase 2: The project will be deployed on a Kubernetes cluster. then hosted on a server.
 The server will receive the firsts requests from the users.
 (Week 3)

 - Phase 3: The project will be in a production state.
 The cluster will be able to handle more requests.
-The possible bugs will be fixed.
-The project will be ready to be fully used by the users.
+The server will be optimised and The project will be ready to be fully used by the users.
 (Week 5)

 ### Software